mokafolio/Tarp/README.md

 - EvenOdd and NonZero fill rules.
 - Nested path clipping.
 - Non-scaling stroke.
+- Caching API to allow manual caching of a path with different styles, transforms, etc.

 What does Tarp not want to provide?
 --------